Pennine Way adventures in the Yorkshire Dales: Part 316th April 2007

 The weekend forecast got me returning to Yorkshire for the continuation of my Pennine Way quest, this time for a day trip on Saturday.
 The fact that I had no driving lesson to do allowed me to head off.
 It was an over and back trip with no overnight stays involved.
 My target was to head from Malham Tarn to Horton-in-Ribblesdale, crossing Fountains Fell and Pen-y-Ghent along the way.
 To get there, I caught the first train from Macclesfield to Manchester at 07:10 and onward connections via Leeds got me to Settle in time for the 11:30 minibus to Malham.

-The bulk of Pen-y-Ghent was temptingly close though some miles were to be trodden before I was to reach it; the Pennine Way never goes at anything directly… After a spot of road walking to Dale Head, the ascent began again.
+The bulk of Pen-y-Ghent was temptingly close, though some miles were to be trodden before I was to reach it; the Pennine Way never goes at anything directly… After a spot of road walking to Dale Head, the ascent began again.
 Strangely, it didn’t seem to take a lot out of me until I encountered that testing step near the top of Pen-y-ghent.
-Maybe, it was my taking it nice and easy so that explains it.
+Maybe, it was my taking it nice and easy, so that explains it.
 Nevertheless, I always find it strange that the Pennine Way goes up and over Pen-y-ghent when it could easily go around it.
 That would avoid the piece of clambering over limestone slabs that nearly caused me to bottle it.
 Nevertheless, I did conquer myself and go to the top of Pen-y-ghent for the second time.
-Nevertheless, I did feel a little queasy after the clambering and I don’t know whether it was the vertigo or something else that caused it.
+On the event, I did feel a little queasy after the clambering, and I don’t know whether it was vertigo or something else that caused it.

-Returning to Pen-y-ghent encounter number two, the seats in the wind shelters allowed me to rest a while in an attempt to settle myself down before the descent to Horton.
-That descent is known territory to me from my previous outing so I took it easy and enjoyed the way down as much as possible; without walking poles this is a knee-jarring stretch so my full attention was required.
-It is also a stretch where you should not be rushing to catch a train so I discarded any thoughts of using the 17:44 departure which proved to be just as well; I would have been more than 15 minutes late.
-The evening was glorious and I rediscovered views that I first encountered three years previously.
+Returning to the second Pen-y-ghent encounter, the seats in the wind shelters allowed me to rest a while in an attempt to settle myself down before the descent to Horton.
+That descent is known territory to me from my previous outing, and I took it easy and enjoyed the way down as much as possible; without walking poles this is a knee-jarring stretch, so my full attention was required.
+It is also a stretch where you should not be rushing to catch a train, so I discarded any thoughts of using the 17:44 departure, which proved to be just as well; I would have been more than 15 minutes late.
+The evening was glorious, and I rediscovered views that I first encountered three years previously.
 Awaiting the 19:29 train allowed me to fully settle down after the day’s exertions.
-Though that train was late, I still got home as I had planned and the day out had been as good as I had hoped.
+Though that train was late, I still got home as I had planned, and the day out had been as good as I had hoped.